 By recognizing the hazards that can be present with farm equipment and respecting the power and speed of the equipment, potential for injuries can be significantly reduced.

 Take the time to review with employees, any warning labels and hazard symbols that are located on each piece of equipment.
+Also ensure that all machine guards and shields are properly installed to minimize exposure to equipment and machine hazards.

 OSU Employee Training